lupita nyong’o alleges harvey weinstein sexually harassed her

 Lupita Nyong’o via WikiCommons

 Lupita Nyong'o is the latest actor to allege sexual harassment at the hands of Harvey Weinstein.
-Lupita's statements come after industry figures like Kate Beckinsale, Gwyneth Paltrow, Rose McGowan, Angelina Jolie, and Cara Delevingne shared their harrowing experiences with the producer.
+Lupita's statements come after industry figures like Kate Beckinsale, Gwyneth Paltrow, Rose McGowan, Angelina Jolie, and Cara Delevingne shared claims of their harrowing experiences with the producer.

 Yesterday Lupita penned an op-ed in The New York Times detailing her encounters with Weinstein beginning with their 2011 meeting at an awards show.
 At the time, Lupita was a student actor, and Weinstein invited her to his home under the alleged pretence of showing the her a film.
 Before arriving, the pair a had lunch during which Weinstein coerced Lupita into drinking vodka, despite her strong refusals.